Research

 Sturgeon management and conservation

 Sturgeons represent the most valuable and the most endangered group of fish, and comprise some of the largest and most interesting freshwater species.
-They have been among the key areas of my research so far, and the object of both my MSc and PhD thesis.
+They have been among the key areas of my research, and the focus of my MSc and PhD thesis, and two postdoc positions.
 I am generally interested in different topics related to their ecology, extinction risk, conservation and sustainable management.

 Population viability analysis (PVA), modelling